Early in my journey of learning about money, I noticed a very odd disconnect.

 The word first came into popular use during the Industrial Revolution, the period roughly between 1880 and 1920 that built the foundation of today’s consumer culture.

-To entice us to buy more and more stuff, advertising began linking products to our identity and happiness.
+To entice us to buy more and more stuff, advertisers began linking products to our identity and happiness.
 Products became branded, and so did we.
 No longer were we referred to as citizens or workers.
-We became consumers.
+To politicians, the media, and makers of everything from clothing to canned food, we became consumers.

-From that point forward, huge sums of money have been spent in an effort to keep us from remembering who we were made to be.
+From that point forward, huge sums of money have been spent in an effort to make us believe we are consumers.

 What’s in a name?

 Consumer is more than a word; it’s a worldview.
-If I’m a consumer, I’m the most important person in the world.
+If I’m a consumer, who’s the most important person in the world?
+I am, right?
 Life is all about me – my pleasure, my comfort, my happiness.

-If I’m a consumer, I believe happiness is found in money and stuff.
+If I’m a consumer, where is happiness found?
+In money and what it can buy.

 People who study happiness say this is the path that leads in the exact opposite direction of where we’d all like to go.
 It’s like trying to get to New York from Chicago and getting on a westbound train.